 Following Up with Leads

-Timely follow-up (Nailing Your Event Lead Follow-Up) is crucial for converting leads into customers.
+Timely follow-up after you connect, is crucial for converting leads into customers.
 Send personalised emails thanking visitors for stopping by your booth and provide additional information based on your conversations.
 Maintain the momentum to keep your brand top-of-mind.

 Evaluating Your Overall Performance